 There will usually be conditions attached to their bail to protect you from further abuse.
 Make sure you ask for your crime reference number which you may need if you contact other agencies for help.

-The Crown Prosecution Service will make the final decision on whether your abusive partner is prosecuted, depending on the offence.
-If they're prosecuted, you might have to go to court if they are.
+The Crown Prosecution Service or the police will make the final decision on whether your abusive partner is prosecuted, depending on the offence.
+If they're prosecuted, you might have to go to court.
 If you're worried about going to court, you can get free help and support from the Citizens Advice Witness Service.
 You can find more information on the criminal prosecution service on the Women's Aid website.

 The police can also give you advice on crime prevention and getting something called a police marker on your address, so an officer can get to your home as quickly as possible.